The Aspect-Emperor: Critical response

+Adam Whitehead of The Wertzone gave The Unholy Consult a 4.5/5 rating and described the ending of the Aspect-Emperor series as "epic and impressive" with "tremendously satisfying character moments" and "Bakker's best-ever action scenes" despite being "perhaps less elegantly structured as a novel than some of its forebears".

-In July 2019, Forbes contributor Erik Kain said that The Aspect Emperor was "a pretty massive letdown".
-"The first two books were good, but the second two fell apart rather badly.
+In July 2019, Forbes contributor Erik Kain said that The Aspect Emperor as a whole was "a pretty massive letdown".
+His view was that "the first two books were good, but the second two fell apart rather badly.
 Still, the first three in this series tell a complete and satisfying story", concluded Kain.